 \subsection{Leading photon-vector mesons from expansion}

-Consider a large quark effective mass of the determinant above, { within a zero order derivative expansion \cite{mosel} for the longwavelength regime such that the local limit is reached.} { To understand how the couplings and coupling constants were resolved, consider the following term involving vector meson and electromagnetic fields from the first order of the expansion:
+Consider a large quark effective mass of the determinant above { within a zero order derivative expansion \cite{mosel}, for the longwavelength regime such that the local limit is reached.} { To understand how the couplings and coupling constants were resolved, consider the following term involving vector meson and electromagnetic fields from the first order of the expansion:

 where $d_n = \frac{(-1)^{n+1} }{2 n}$.
 Within the zero order derivative expansion, the traces in color, isospin and Dirac are taken and this yields the coupling constant $g_{\rho A}$ below. } The following leading and next leading local terms are obtained:

 where the following Abelian strength tensors have been defined:

 Although the present approach gives rise to non Abelian corrections for the mesons field strength \cite{meissner} these interaction terms are outside of the scope of the present work.
 The effective coupling constants in (\ref{I-VMD},\ref{FFF-1}) were resolved in the long wavelength limit by calculating the traces in Dirac, color and isospin indices.
 After a Wick rotation to the Euclidean momentum space, they can be written as: